 Norwich Group Meeting: 22nd November 2018

-For our last meeting of 2018, we visited Saxlingham Nethergate for our termly get together and discuss the books given to our teachers this autumn.
+For our last meeting of 2018 (and the first of this new academic year), we visited Saxlingham Nethergate for our termly get together and discuss the books given to our teachers this autumn.
 Before we got to those, however, we had a general catch up about book awards (the Blue Peter shortlist), the appeal of eBooks vs physical copies (we unanimously agreed we preferred real life books but eReaders are great when you’re taking a trip..!) and Harriet recommended Lucy Mangan’sBookworm (a great excuse to reminisce about some childhood favourite reads!).
 Thoughts about what the teachers (and their pupils!) thought of the ten books they’d been sent this time…

 - Child I by Steve Tasan